-- 1. The Master Bias Creation actor will execute the UVES pipeline recipe uves_cal_mbias in order to create a combined master bias frame from the set of raw bias frames. - 2.
-The Master Dark Creation actor will execute the UVES pipeline recipe uves_cal_mdark in order to create a combined master dark frame from the set of raw dark frames.
-Note that this actor will be skipped if there are no raw dark frames in the current LoSO. - 3.
-The Spectrum Locator actor will execute the UVES pipeline recipe uves_cal_predict in order to compute initial guesses for the wavelength solution and order positions by employing a physical model of UVES combined with the information on the atmospheric pressure, temperature and corresponding instrument setting stored in the FITS header of the input arc-lamp frame. - 4.
+- 2. The Master Dark Creation actor will execute the UVES pipeline recipe uves_cal_mdark in order to create a combined master dark frame from the set of raw dark frames.
+Note that this actor will be skipped if there are no raw dark frames in the current DataSet. - 3.
+The Spectrum Locator actor will execute the UVES pipeline recipe uves_cal_predict in order to compute initial guesses for the wavelength solution and order positions by employing a physical model of UVES combined with the information on the atmospheric pressure, temperature, and corresponding instrument setting stored in the FITS header of the input arc-lamp frame. - 4.
 The Order Detection actor will execute the UVES pipeline recipe uves_cal_orderpos in order to fully detect and define the order positions on the detector from an input flat-field frame. - 5.
 The Master Flat Creation actor will execute the UVES pipeline recipe uves_cal_mflat in order to create a combined master flat frame from the set of raw flat frames.

 Note that the workflow supports the processing of deuterium lamp flats (DPR TYPE = LAMP, DFLAT) in addition to the usual lamp flats (DPR TYPE = LAMP, FLAT).
 The deuterium lamp flats are recommended for the spectral region shortwards of 350 nm and they are taken as supplementary calibrations for the UVES blue arm central wavelength setting of 346 nm.
-If deuterium flats are present in the LoSO, then they will be combined with the usual lamp flats into a combined master flat that provides much better S/N shortwards of 350 nm.
+If deuterium flats are present in the DataSet, then they will be combined with the usual lamp flats into a combined master flat that provides much better S/N shortwards of 350 nm.

-5.3.3 Step 3: Wavelength And Response Calibration
+6.3.3 Step 3: Wavelength And Response Calibration

 In this step of the workflow, the following UVES recipes are executed in the order listed below.
-Please refer to the UVES pipeline user manual (Larsen et al. 2010: Sections 9, 10 & 11) for the details of each recipe and the algorithms employed:
+Please refer to the UVES pipeline user manual (Larsen et al. 2012: Sections 9, 10 & 11) for the details of each recipe and the algorithms employed:

 - 1. The Wavelength Calibration actor will execute the UVES pipeline recipe uves_cal_wavecal in order to create a wavelength calibration solution from an input arc-lamp frame. - 2.
 The Instrument Response actor will execute the UVES pipeline recipe uves_cal_response in order to create an instrument response curve from the observation of a standard star, which will subsequently be used to flux-calibrate the science observation.
-Note that this actor will be skipped if there are no observations of a standard star in the current LoSO.
+Note that this actor will be skipped if there are no observations of a standard star in the current DataSet.

-One should also note that a standard star observation is only included in the LoSO for a science observation if it was taken on the same night.
-Generally, UVES PI-Packs are supplied with master instrument response curves which will also be included in the LoSO for a science observation.
-The UVES workflow will flux-calibrate the science observation using the instrument response curve derived from the standard star observation if it exists in the current LoSO, and failing this, the master instrument response curve will be used if it exists in the current LoSO.
-If neither a standard star observation nor a master instrument response curve exist in the current LoSO, then the science observation will not be flux-calibrated.
+One should also note that a standard star observation is only included in the DataSet for a science observation if it was taken on the same night.
+Generally, UVES data are supplied with master instrument response curves which will also be included in the DataSets for a science observation.
+The UVES workflow will flux-calibrate the science observation using the instrument response curve derived from the standard star observation if it exists in the current DataSet, and failing this, the master instrument response curve will be used if it exists in the current DataSet.
+If neither a standard star observation nor a master instrument response curve exist in the current DataSet, then the science observation will not be flux-calibrated.